 Under “Demand Management Trilogy”, I have already published the first article on “Demand Planning” wherein you can understand it very comprehensively.
-In this raw, I am publishing the second article on “Demand Forecasting” which is a buzz word in Sales and Marketing industry and give insights to top-management for all important business decision making which helps the business to meet future customer demand.
+In this raw, I am publishing the second article on “Demand Forecasting” which is a buzzword in the Sales and Marketing industry, and give insights to top-management for all important business decision making which helps the business to meet future customer demand.

 WHAT IS DEMAND FORECASTING?

 Demand forecasting is the process of estimating consumer demand for particular goods or services by using historical sales data, market conditions, competitor’s strategies and plans the production activities accordingly to meet the expected demand.
 It affects critical business assumptions like turnover, profit margins, cash flow, capital expenditure, risk assessment, and mitigation plans, production capacity planning, etc. Demand forecasting is important for industrially empowered countries where ample supply is available but demand is uncertain, but it is more important in developing countries like India where supply is limited and demand is more but fluctuating frequently.
 It is dependent on the marketing plan, environmental conditions, competition from similar products, and economic conditions of customers.

 Objectives of Demand Forecasting include Financial planning, Pricing policy, Manufacturing policy, Sales and Marketing planning, Capacity planning and expansion, Manpower Planning, and Capital expenditure.

 Demand forecasting is merely one of several components of demand planning.
 Whereas Demand planning is defined as using forecasts and experience to estimate the demand for various items at various points in the supply chain.
 Demand planning uses the forecasts provided by demand forecasting to adjust the supply chain to accommodate fluctuations in demand.

 FACTORS AFFECTING DEMAND FORECAST BASED ON NATURE OF PRODUCT CATEGORY